sourcegraph/sourcegraph-public-snapshot/dev/codeintel-qa/README.md

 Generate indexes by running the following command:

 ```
-./scripts/clone-and-index.sh
+go run ./cmd/clone-and-index
 ```

-Upload the generated indexes by running the following command:
+Upload the generated indexes to GCS by running the following command:

 ```
-./scripts/upload.sh
+go run ./cmd/upload-gcs
 ```

 Or if you just want to test an indexer change locally, you can: